nylen/cyg-apt/README.md

 Usage
 -----

-cyg-apt is similar to apt-get.
-You can install, use it and remove packages from the Cygwin command prompt:
+`cyg-apt` is similar to `apt-get`.
+You can use it to install and remove packages (and more) from the Cygwin command prompt:

     $ cyg-apt install gdb
     ...